acelaya/doctrine-enum-type/README.md

 ### Customize SQL declaration

-By default, the `Acelaya\Doctrine\Type\PhpEnumType` class defines all enums as as a VARCHAR like this:
+By default, the `Acelaya\Doctrine\Type\PhpEnumType` class defines all enums as a VARCHAR like this:

 ```php
 public function getSQLDeclaration(array $fieldDeclaration, AbstractPlatform $platform)